enkirov/enkirov/README.md

 ### Hi there, I'm Kirill Popov 👋

-Worked in Pernod Ricard, Beluga Group and BinnoPharm Group
+Worked in Pernod Ricard and BinnoPharm Group

 I’m currently working on BinnoPharm Group